WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 10. Continue onto [Part 3](#part-35-installing-esign) if you want to install ESign

 ## Part [3/5] Installing ESign
-1. Go down to [Downloads](#downloads) and click on ESign Direct Install
+1. Go down to [Downloads](#downloads) and click on the link, then click on ESign and choose any link
 2. Click on install once the popup comes up
-3. Open settings and go to General > VPN & Device Management > Sunrise Insurance Group
+3. Open settings and go to General > VPN & Device Management > (should show the ESign app under the link you picked back in Step 1.)
 4. Click on Trust at the top then click on allow, after this your device might need to be restarted
 5. If your device was restarted, swipe up and click on install profile
 6. ESign should now be on your home screen, fully functional